Below are some recommendations for some of the many things you can do on your vacation, plus some tips.

 — WHERE TO FIND IT —

 You can find leis at many stores including Times Market, Longs Drugs, Target, and Walmart.
 There are also various little shops that sell them such as in Chinatown.

-If you’re looking for gifts to bring home, you’ll have great luck finding macadamia nuts (Walmart – they have an entire aisle dedicated to them), aloha shirts, and other Hawaiian themed items at chain stores like Walmart, Target, and Don Quijote.
+If you’re looking for gifts to bring home, you’ll have great luck finding macadamia nuts (Walmart has an entire aisle dedicated to them), aloha shirts, and other Hawaiian themed items at chain stores like Walmart, Target, and Don Quijote.
 There are also many gift shops in Waikiki and, of course, at various hotels and in the airport.
 Of course, you’ll save money by going to a chain store over shopping in Waikiki, at the airport, or at a hotel!